Resolution of indeterminacy of rational maps to proper tame stacks: Introduction

+In particular, if $f:M \to N$ is a proper morphism of algebraic spaces from a separated algebraic space $M$, and $X \dashrightarrow M$ is a rational map over $N$ from a regular curve $X$ with indeterminacy locus $\{p_1,\cdots,p_k\}$, we can extend it to a morphism $X \to M$ as in the case where $f$ is a morphism of schemes.
+Indeed, the valuative criterion for proper tame morphisms \cite[Theorem 3.1]{BrescianiVistoliValCrit} gives an extension $\sqrt[n]{\Spec \cO_{X,p_i}} \to M$ for some $n$, but $n = 1$ since this map is representable, and thus we get a morphism $\Spec \cO_{X,p_i} \to M$ for each $i=1,\cdots,k$.
+Then, by a similar characterization for morphisms locally of finite presentation between algebraic spaces (for example, see \cite[Tag \spref{04AK}]{stacks-project}), we can spread out each of these morphisms to a morphism from an open neighborhood of $p_i$ and glue them to get a morphism $X \to M$.

-Thanks to the valuative criterion for proper tame morphisms \cite[Theorem 3.1]{BrescianiVistoliValCrit} and the spreading out argument based on Lemma \ref{lem:loc-fp}, we can resolve the indeterminacy of a rational map from a regular curve to a proper tame stack as in the case of rational maps to a proper scheme, after taking a root stack of the given regular curve.
+Moreover, using the valuative criterion for proper tame morphisms and the spreading out argument based on Lemma \ref{lem:loc-fp}, we can also resolve the indeterminacy of a rational map from a regular curve to a proper tame stack, after taking a root stack of the given regular curve.
 However, if $X$ is a surface, we cannot expect such a resolution even if $X$ is regular and the target is a scheme.
 For example, if $\td{X}$ is a blow-up of $X$ at a closed point, $\td{X}$ is birational to $X$ so that we have a rational map $X \dashrightarrow \td{X}$, but we can never obtain a morphism $X \to \td{X}$.
 However, in general, given a rational map $X \dashrightarrow M$ where $M$ is proper, we can construct an extension $X' \to M$, where $X'$ is equipped with a proper birational map $X' \to X$ by considering the graph of the given rational map.
 If we further assume that $M$ is projective, then the birational map $X' \to X$ is also projective and thus we can even describe $X'$ as a blow-up of $X$.

 Motivated by these observations, we resolved the indeterminacy of a rational map $X \dashrightarrow \cM$ from a regular surface $X$ to a proper tame stack $\cM$ by first resolving the singularities of indeterminacy locus and then taking a root stack $\cX \to X'$.
 Accordingly, base changes to $X'$ and then to $\cX$ in Theorem \ref{thm:main} are necessary if we consider rational maps from $X$ to its blow-up as above, and a root stack \cite[Example 3.8.17]{AlperStacks}, respectively.
 The tameness assumption is necessary as well by \cite[Example 3.3]{BrescianiVistoliValCrit}, if we precompose the rational map $X \dashrightarrow \cM$ with an inclusion from a nonsingular curve on $X$ which is not contained in $U$.